-Issue Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact e) For a project located within an land use plan, or, where such a has not been adopted, within two of a public airport or public use would the project expose peop residing or working in the area excessive noise levels? plan wo miles e airport le
+e) For a project located within an airport

+land use plan, or, where such a plan

+has not been adopted, within two miles

+of a public airport or public use airport \ge

+would the project expose people

+residing or working in the area to

+excessive noise levels?

-Although the project site is located in Airport Influence Area - Review Area 2 for the San Diego International Airport, it is located outside the airport noise contours.
+The project site is not located in an Airport Influence Area.
 As such, the project would not expose people to working in the area to excessive aircraft noise levels.
 No impact would result.

 f) For a project within the vicinity of a

 private airstrip, would the project

-expose people residing or working in \boxtimes
+expose people residing or working in \ge

 the project area to excessive noise

 levels?